123Gracy123/moolah/README.md

 detectPurchaseConfirmation();
 ```

-4. Confirm that the BudgetGuard confirmation logger slides into view with `$124.99` pre-populated in the entry field.
+4. Confirm that the Moolah confirmation logger slides into view with `$124.99` pre-populated in the entry field.
 Select a category, save the entry, and verify that the deduction is saved in your dashboard transaction log.

 ---